prate-ek/pythonprojects/README.md

 # pythonprojects
-All the python projrcts made by me
+All the python projects made by me